 Email certificates to encrypt a communication are great if you only feel a need to periodically use email encryption.
 However, for those who want to truly keep all of their email communications secure, Email Encryption End-to-End is a far more secure alternative.

-Why Should You Use Encrypt Emails?
+Why Should You Use Encrypted Emails?

 You may mistakenly assume that only people who send sensitive information need to worry about encrypting an email.
 This is not true; because once a hacker gains access to any data in an email, they are talented enough to dig deeper using any minute detail.